Goals and Objectives in your 30's

 Protection - Life Insurance

 A young family and mortgage often lead to individuals having their first thoughts about individual mortality, and how they can secure their family's future in the event of something happening.
-Life insurance is not a discretionary, "exciting" purchase, but it is absolutely fundamental in any planning to provide a safety net, particularly if you have a family - and the good news is that life insurance in your 30s is usually comparatively "cheap".
+Life insurance is not a discretionary, "exciting" purchase, but it is absolutely fundamental in any planning to provide a safety net, particularly if you have a family - and the good news is that life insurance in your 30's is usually comparatively "cheap".
 That is particularly the case for life insurance provided within superannuation funds.
-However, sometimes you get what you pay for - and you need to take the time to very carefully review the quality and extent of cover of life insurance offered by super funds, particularly if your circumstances are unusual.
+However, you typically get what you pay for - and you need to take the time to very carefully review the quality and extent of cover of life insurance offered by super funds, particularly if your circumstances are at all unusual.

 Income protection is sometimes not provided by superannuation funds and should also be considered, particularly if you are self-employed.
 Life insurance can actually be quite a complicated product, and certainly don't disregard using an experienced broker if your circumstances are at all unusual - no additional cost normally applies.

 Some level of saving, if possible during this period, is obviously going to be useful, but we wouldn't necessarily recommend additional contributions into superannuation.
 Perhaps making additional contributions to your mortgage, with the ability to make redraws for example if you have children going into private education.

 Not for everyone, but if both your income and marginal tax rates are high, you might consider taking out an insurance bond to provide later access to tax free lump sums - perhaps to later pay for private school fees.
 These are reasonably complicated products, and individual financial planning advice is an absolute necessity.